-- Each slot supports 4 GB, 8 GB, and 16 GB double data rate 4 registered dual inline memory modules (DDR4 RDIMMs) with Error Checking and Correcting (ECC) technology. - Each slot supports 32 GB double data rate 4 load reduction dual inline memory modules (DDR4 LRDIMMs) with Error Checking and Correcting (ECC) technology. - Your server supports up to 8 memory modules when one microprocessor is installed.
-Supports up to 16 memory modules when two microprocessors are installed. - The minimum system memory is 4 GB (only one microprocessor installed and only one 4 GB RDIMM installed in the CPU1 DIMMA1 slot). - The maximum system memory is 512 GB (two microprocessors installed and one 32 GB LRDIMM installed in each of the 16 memory slots).
+- Each slot supports 4 GB, 8 GB, 16 GB and 32 GB double data rate 4 registered dual inline memory modules (DDR4 RDIMMs) with Error Checking and Correcting (ECC) technology. - Each slot supports 32 GB and 64 GB double data rate 4 load reduction dual inline memory modules (DDR4 LRDIMMs) with ECC technology. - Your server supports up to eight memory modules when one microprocessor is installed, or up to 16 memory modules when two microprocessors are installed. - The minimum system memory is 4 GB (only one microprocessor installed and only one 4 GB RDIMM installed in the CPU1 DIMMA1 slot). - The maximum system memory is 1024 GB (two microprocessors installed and one 64 GB LRDIMM installed in each of the 16 memory slots).

 For more information about the memory modules in your specific server model, use the Setup Utility program.
-See "Viewing information in the Setup Utility program" on page 47.
+See "Viewing information in the Setup Utility program" on page 43.

-For a list of the supported ThinkServer memory module options, go to: http://lenovoquickpick.com/usa/home/thinkserver/rack-and-tower-server
+For a list of supported ThinkServer memory module options, go to: http://lenovoquickpick.com/usa/home/thinkserver/rack-and-tower-server